 With an R-value of up to 4, insulated vinyl siding is by far the most energy-efficient option.

 But the thing homeowners appreciate most is the fact that it’s a low-maintenance option.
 You’ll never have to repaint or stain it, and all it takes to clean it is a good rinse with a garden hose or pressure washer.
-The lifespan is also tough to beat: most vinyl siding lasts 20-25 years before it needs to be replaced!
+The lifespan is also tough to beat: most vinyl siding lasts 20-25 years before it needs replacement!

 Not all vinyl siding is created equally.
-Some options are inexpensive because they don’t provide the protection and energy-saving benefits of their more expensive counterparts.
+Some options are inexpensive because they don’t provide the protection and energy-saving benefits of more expensive ones.
 To avoid paying for siding that doesn’t deliver, here are a few things to consider.

 We’ve established that insulated vinyl siding is the most energy-efficient, but let’s look at why.
 Insulated siding helps prevent thermal transfer (heat loss and gain).
-This allows your HVAC system to work more efficiently—keeping your home temperatures consistent year-round which translates to savings on your energy bills each month.
+This allows your HVAC system to work more efficiently and keep your home temperatures consistent year-round, which means savings on your energy bills each month.

 Vinyl siding can mimic the look of painted wood, without any of the upkeep wood requires.
 For a traditional look, choose clapboard style siding with oak or cedar finish.
 If your style is more modern, you’ll probably love dutch lap siding.
 You can even choose shakes to give your home a coastal feel or scallops for the classic Queen Anne look.